linhuixiao/linhuixiao/README.md

 ## Hi there 👋

 :office: I'm currently a Research Assistant at Pengcheng National Laboratory.
-:mortar_board: I obtained my Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences.
+I obtained my Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences.

-🔭 My research interests include computer vision, multimodal learning, visual grounding, 3D visual localization, etc.
-👯 I’m always open to potential academic collaborations or visiting opportunities.
-If you are interested, please feel free to contact me by email. :blush:
+🔭 My research interests include computer vision, multimodal learning, visual grounding, 3D visual localization, etc. I’m always open to potential academic collaborations or visiting opportunities.
+If you are interested, please feel free to contact me by email.

 :house: My Homepage: https://linhuixiao.cn